A seagull standing on one leg..

 Photo by Dim Hou on Unsplash

-Flamingos are a common sight in the swamps and lagoons of southern Florida.
-But what you may not know is that they sometimes stand on one leg, usually during long periods of sleep or while feeding.
-Why do flamingos stand on one leg?
+Flamingos are a frequent and striking presence in the swamps and lagoons of southern Florida.
+However, what might surprise you is their occasional one-legged stance, a behavior observed during extended periods of sleep or while they are engrossed in feeding.
+But why do flamingos adopt this peculiar posture?

 Stilts